Shirataki vs Ito Konnyaku: Japanese Konjac Noodles

-Actually, the Japanese foods about which I want to talk today, Shirataki and Ito-Konnyaku are firm jelly noodles similar to the above ones.
-In other words, both give you a cool impression.
+Similar to them, the Japanese foods I introduce today, Shirataki and Ito-Konnyaku are both firm jelly-like strips that give you a cool impression.

-As for the history, in the old days, Shirataki and Ito-Konnayku were different things.
-They were both noodles made from devil’s tongue starch, but different in producing method.
+When it comes to history, in the old days, Shirataki and Ito-Konnyaku were actually different things.
+Although they were both made from konjac or devil’s tongue starch, they were different in the production method.

-In the Kanto area around Tokyo, the devil’s tongue noodles were shaped by pushing out the ingredient through tiny holes and solidified, and given the name “Shirataki (白滝: literally meaning White Waterfall)”.
+In the Kanto region around Tokyo, the devil’s tongue noodles were shaped by pushing out the ingredient through tiny holes and solidified, and given the name “Shirataki (白滝: literally meaning White Waterfall)”.

-On the other hand, in the Kansai area around Osaka, the konjac noodles were made by cutting a plate Konnyaku “Ita-Konnyaku (板こんにゃく)” into long thin strips, and given the name “Ito-Konnyaku (糸こんにゃく: Thread Konjac)”.
+Meanwhile, in the Kansai region around Osaka, the konjac noodles were made by cutting a rectangular Konnyaku block called “Ita-Konnyaku (板こんにゃく)” into long thin strips, and given the name “Ito-Konnyaku (糸こんにゃく: Thread Konjac)”.

 However, in the present day, Ito-Konnyaku is often produced using the traditional Kanto-style method, so in many cases, there is no way to distinguish between Ito-Konnyaku and Shirataki.